 - Quitting is hard, especially during times of stress.
 The Colorado QuitLine offers phone and web coaching, motivational text messages, and quit medications like patches and gum.
 Visit www.coquitline.org or call 1-800-QUIT-NOW for free support without judgment.

 - Keep a smoke-free home to protect others.
 Secondhand smoke worsens lung health for nonsmokers, especially children.

-- Continue to take your medications on time and as directed to manage your high blood pressure, high cholesterol, diabetes, asthma and/or COPD.
+- Continue to take your medications on time and as directed.
 Reach out to your health care provider to get an extra supply of medications in case you cannot get to the pharmacy or clinic or see if your prescriptions can be delivered to your home.

 - Manage your stress and take care of your mental health.
 Recognize when you are experiencing fear and stress.
 Identify what you are afraid of and figure out if you can address that fear right now.

 - Eat healthy foods to support your immune system.
 The healthiest food includes whole grains, lean proteins, vegetables, and fruits.
 Make half of your plate fruits and vegetables — focus on whole fruits and vary your veggies.
 Make half your grains whole grains.
 Use low-fat or fat-free milk or yogurt.
 Vary your protein routine.
 Drink and eat less salt, saturated fats, trans fats, and added sugars.
 For additional information or recipes, visit www.choosemyplate.gov.
 If you need help getting food during this time, visit www.hungerfreecolorado.org/covid-19 or call the Food Resource Hotline (855-855-4626).